Near coincidences and nilpotent division fields: Near coincidences

 \subsection{Proof of Theorem \ref{thm:Main_NearCoin} for prime power levels}

-To start this section, we push a little further in the cases where $p=2$ and $3.$ In both of these cases, we can have near coincidence between the $p^2$- and $p$-division fields, but what about the $p^3$- and $p^2$-division fields?
+To start this section, we push a little further in the cases where $p=2$ and $3.$ These searches were carried out using a Magma script, \texttt{NearCoin.m}, which can be found in \cite{code}.
+In both of these cases, we can have near coincidence between the $p^2$- and $p$-division fields, but what about the $p^3$- and $p^2$-division fields?

 So we search for groups that represent $(8,4)$ and $(27,9)$ coincidences.
-In the first case, we find that the maximal groups that represent an $(8,4)$ coincience all have genus 1 or higher.
+In the first case, we find that the maximal groups that represent an $(8,4)$ coincidence all have genus 1 or higher.
 Using the data in \cite{RZB}, we know that this means that there is no elliptic curve without complex multiplication that has these images, and we have already completely dealt with the CM case.

 When considering $(27,9)$ coincidences, the maximal groups are the ones with RSZB labels

 Again, \cite{RSZB} says that the corresponding modular curves have no non-cuspidal $\QQ$-rational points and so there are no elliptic curves over $\QQ$ with a $(27,9)$ near coincidence.